osmandapp/web/main/docs/user/navigation/setup/route-details.md

 ## Overview

-OsmAnd allows you to find the best route and explore all of its details.
+OsmAnd allows you to find the best route and explore its details.
 The app provides detailed information about the route such as distance, [travel time](#distance--time--co2), [surface type](#road-attributes), [elevation differences](#elevation-info), and [turn information](#turn-by-turn-information).
 You can also [analyze](#analyze-on-map) the route on the map, find out information about track segments, [print](#print) the route plan, [save](#share--export-actions) the route, and share it with others.
-With this functionality, you will always be aware of the route details and can plan your trip more efficiently.
+With this functionality, you will always know the route details and can plan your trip more efficiently.

 <Tabs groupId="operating-systems">